Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: The EA-MD-QD dataset

+Following \cite{fredQD}, an observation is considered an outlier if it deviates from the sample median by more than ten interquartile ranges.
+Once outliers are detected and removed, we can impute the corresponding missing values by either of the methods described in Section \ref{sbsec::outs}.
+This applies to the entire sample except the Covid period.

-Differently from \enquote{standard} outliers, the Covid shock is pervasive, in that it affect most of the series in the panel, particularly those representative of the real side of the economy, with a fairly degree of heterogeneity even within these series.
-Furthermore, it is undetermined how much of the Covid shock should be attributed to economic, rather than exogenous forces \citep{ng2021modeling}.
-In light of these considerations, treating Covid as standard sporadic outliers in the series would inevitably determine a loss of economic information which could be relevant to explain today's economic stance.
-A possible strategy suitable for the treatment of Covid period, based on the approach by \citet{lenza2022estimate} adjusting for changes in volatility, is presented in the empirical application in Section \ref{MP_application}.
+Unlike \enquote{standard} outliers, the COVID shock is pervasive, affecting most series in the panel--particularly those representing the real economy--with substantial heterogeneity even within these series.
+Moreover, it is unclear how much of the COVID shock should be attributed to economic versus exogenous forces \citep{ng2021modeling}.
+In light of these considerations, treating the COVID period as composed of sporadic outliers would result in the loss of potentially important economic information relevant for understanding the current economic stance.